MyjourneyProjects/MyjourneyProjects/README.md

-Hello, I have been learnign the basics and findamental of python for the past month and I amd ready to start doing project.
+Hello, I have been learning the basics and fundamental of python for the past month and I am ready to start doing project.

 <!---
 MyjourneyProjects/MyjourneyProjects is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.